Edited by: Kellie Jez

 Simply search for the dates you’d like to fly on the United website and look for tickets with Saver Award space that are operated wholly by ANA — unfortunately, connecting legs on United and other Star Alliance carriers cannot be booked with Virgin Points.

 Once you’ve found the flights you want to book, give Virgin Atlantic Flying Club a call (800-862-8621) and have the phone representative put the flights you found on hold.
-Then, transfer your Membership Rewards points to Virgin Atlantic Flying Club and have the representative book the ticket for you.
+Then, transfer your Amex points to Virgin Atlantic Flying Club and have the representative book the ticket for you.

 Fly Singapore Suites to Europe